benansell/elm-webpack-seed/README.md

 npm run test
 ```

+Note: Be careful to keep your elm-package.json and test/elm-package.json files in sync;
+otherwise your tests will not run correctly

 ## Production
 To generate the files for deployment run:
 ```
 npm run build
 ```
 The output will be placed in the `dist` folder.
-The output file names contain a hash that changes when
+The output file names contain a hash
-the contents of the bundle change.
+that changes when the contents of the bundle change.

 The following chunks are defined: